berlinpool/cnft-utxo/README.md

 ### Input Files

-Default input files paths can be changed by overriding `INPUTS_DIR` environment variable or by pointing your volume to a different directory:
+The default input files paths that is used inside the docker helper scripts is this repo's `./inputs` directory.
+So either place all of the following files in that repository or use the docker volume to point to a different location.

 - `payment.addr`
 - `payment.skey`